-There are currently 335 properties on Richmond Hill's Heritage Register.
-The vast majority of those properties, 216, are non-designated "listed" properties.
+At the time Bill 23 received royal assent in 2022, there were 335 properties on Richmond Hill's Heritage Register.
+The vast majority of those properties, 216, were non-designated "listed" properties.

 Bill 23 and Bill 200 have implications for the protection of "listed" heritage properties